eloyucu/xkx/README.md

   </foo>
 </father>
 ```
-And the same for the attributes.
+### set_node_multiple_by_dependency and set_node_multiple_by_dependency_all
+Here the differences are similar than the other functinality for set the value of single node and a list of nodes.
+Please check this test (and its resulting xml) https://github.com/eloyucu/xkx/blob/master/test/xk_set_node_dependency_test.exs